DTOcean/dtocean-app/README.md

 Download the [`.condarc`](
 https://raw.githubusercontent.com/DTOcean/dtocean-app/master/.condarc) file
-for dtocean-app, save it and copy it to the root of the environment.
-For
+for dtocean-app, save it and copy it to the root of the environment:
-64-bit:

 ```
 $ copy .condarc %CONDA_PREFIX%